Linda0840/recipe-EDA/README.md

 Then we replace all illegal ratings (e.g. 0) with `Nan`.
 This step is to prevent numerical missing data from affecting certain aggregation methods, such as when looking for average rating using `.mean()`.
 Since aggregation methods ignores `NaN` as default, we can safely proceed to the next step.

 Next, since we are interested in finding trends for the average ratings amongst our recipes, we would like to also have a column with  `average_rating` data.
-We perform a left merge again, resulting in a dataframe called `recipes` with additional column that contains information about `rating`.
+We perform a left merge again on `raw_recipes` with `average_rating`, resulting in a dataframe called `recipes` with additional column that contains information about `rating`.

 The cleaned DataFrame is displayed below (columns have been separated due to webpage formatting concerns):
 <iframe src="assets/recipes_trincated_head.html" width=600 height=600 frameBorder=0 index=False></iframe>